JezuzStardust/blender-svg-parser/README.md

 - [x] `<defs>`
 - [x] `<use>`
 - [x] Color handling
-- [ ] Style and line-width.
-- [ ] Make this into an actual Blender plugin that can be installed.
-- [ ] Convert non-zero stroke-widths to two parallel paths (similar to Inkscape's "Stroke to path".
+- [ ] To handle style and strokes: Convert non-zero stroke-widths to two 'parallel' paths (similar to Inkscape's "Stroke to path".
+- [ ] Make this into an actual Blender plug-in that can be installed.
-- [ ] Add settings for choosing scale in import.
+- [ ] Add settings for choosing scale on import.
-- [ ] Add settings for different dpi.
+- [ ] Add settings for choosing dpi on import.
-- [ ] Possibly: Make geometry clip outside of main SVG viewport.
-- [ ] Possibly: Add support for clipping path.
+- [ ] Add settings for choosing where origin is positioned, e.g. upper/mid/lower left/mid/right.
 - [ ] Possibly: Make it possible to import as grease pencil object instead.
 Or a mixed object (curves for the closed shapes and grease pencil for all strokes).
+- [ ] Possibly: Make geometry clip outside of main SVG viewport.
+- [ ] Possibly: Add support for clipping paths.
 - [ ] Possibly: Add support for text.
+- [ ] Possibly: Add support for gradients.
+- [ ] Possibly: Add support for transparency.
-- [ ] Add settings for choosing where origin is positioned.
-Upper/mid/lower left/mid/right.
+- [ ] Possibly: Add support for some filters.

 ## Improvements/changes